-Strategic decisions are taken by the Faculty Board (which meets twice a term), in consultation with the Faculty, and all other committees report to the Faculty Board.
-The Board is made up of 20 individuals, who are elected from all members of the Faculty, and includes a graduate and an undergraduate junior member.
+Strategic decisions are taken by the Faculty Board (which meets twice a term), in consultation with the Faculty.
+All other committees report to the Faculty Board.
+The Board is made up of 20 individuals, who are elected from the entire Faculty body of members, and includes a graduate and an undergraduate junior member.

-There are also two joint consultative committees (made up of academics and students) where student representatives are given a chance to raise issues for the attention of the Faculty.
+There are also two joint consultative committees (made up of academics and students) where student representatives are given a chance to raise issues.
 There is one JCC for graduates and one for undergraduates.
 See section 4.3 below.